 There are certain places that just feel electric, like the pulse of humanity is vibrating through the streets.
 A strange magnetism pulls you there that you can’t explain.
 You just need to be in the presence of a place so alive – a place filled with history and possibility.
 We only spent 24 hours in Quebec City, but it made a lasting impression on us.
-And even though part of our time there went horribly wrong, it will always be one of our favorite places.
+And even though part of our time there went a little sideways, it will always be one of our favorite places.

 We pulled up to the ferry terminal at Lévis (across from Quebec City) about an hour before dusk.
 The rain that had battered us for days finally stopped and the clouds parted just enough to see some light shine over the damp city before the sun began to dip behind the horizon.

 I stood in an empty gravel lot, watching the lights of Quebec City turn on as I debated our options for getting there.
 Our initial plan to park the RV and take the boat across for a night of adventure wasn’t panning out.
 Once again, our lack of French language skills were coming back to bite us and the signage was extremely confusing.

 Not wanting to get towed or leave the RV alone in a desolate area, we opted for Plan B. There was a lot for overnight parking in Quebec City that allowed RVs to park there for 24 hours – for a whopping CAD $70!
 The thought of paying that much just to park made us sick.
 But we were determined to see this beautiful city and figured it would be worth it.